October 5 - 8, 2018

 Sarah Lyn, leader

-Cerillian (Gryphon Clan) currently resides in Charlotte NC, and has been leading clans and workshops for over 18 years.
-Being a practitioner of the craft since his youth, a priest of Eros, and a recognized Master in the S/M community, he has become a voice for incorporation of Dark Eros work into gatherings.
-His goal is to create a safe, nurturing and healthy environment for the work, while balancing respect, reverence, and humor.
+Cerillian (Wyvern Clan) currently resides in Charlotte NC, and has been leading clans and workshops for over 20 years.
+Being a practitioner of the craft since his youth, and actively involved in the leather community for 25 years, he has become known for creating a safe, nurturing and relaxed environment in which to explore Dark Eros work.

 Donovan Arthen (Wolf Clan) is a lifetime member of the Earthspirit Community and has grown through the guidance and training that its teachers and elders have offered over the 30 years of his life.
 He is a practitioner of Anamanta and explores his spirituality through loosening his shape and embracing the experience of the moment and the mystery surrounding us.
 His deepest passions lie in building community and creating connections between individuals, fostering interdependence and a strengthening of the web of life.

-Giariel Foxwood (White Raven Clan) is a queer witch, presenter, and priest of Foxwood.
+Giariel Foxwood (Unicorn Clan) is a Queer Witch, presenter, and priest of Foxwood.
 The Foxwood tradition is founded on the spiritual, mystical, and magickal practices of its founding Elder and High Priest, Orion Foxwood.
 Giariel is also an apprentice in Faery Seership, and coordinator for the House of Brigh.
 Using the techniques, folklore, and practices of Witchery, Faery Seership, and Southern Conjure practices, Giariel has devoted his spiritual practice to helping others come into direct relationship and communion with their ancestral spirits, the spirits of nature, and the natures of their spirit.
+He is a contributing writer in the recently published anthology Queer Magic: Power Beyond Boundaries.

 Juniper Talbot (Honey Bee Clan) has over 35 years of experience with ritual and magic.
 She was initiated into Lenai Aine, a Celtic-based witchcraft coven in 1982, and is currently an Elder in this coven.
 As a professional dancer, Juniper has travelled often to the sacred sites of the British Isles to teach and perform and to learn from the land itself.
 She has been facilitating Sacred Dance workshops, classes and events for many years.

-Kelley (Moth Clan) has been walking a Spiritual Path for more than 20 years.
-She has attended Rites of Spring for 15 years, leading many workshops, and has lead a Clan at Twlight Covening for 8 years.
+Kelley (Luna Moth Clan) has been walking a Spiritual Path for more than 20 years.
+She has attended Rites of Spring for 15 years, leading many workshops, and has lead a Clan at Twlight Covening for 10 years.
 She believes in a strong Daily practice and her Work holds the influences of the Bodhisattva Traditions, Service to Community, and The Spirit of Crow.

-Lanna Lee Maheux (White Raven Clan) is a Faery Seer, podcaster, balloon twister, actor, geek, silly person, writer, singer, twit, & recovering Stand-Up Comic.
+Lanna Lee Maheux (Turkey Vulture Clan) is a Faery Seer, podcaster, balloon twister, actor, geek, silly person, writer, singer, twit, & recovering Stand-Up Comic.
 She hosts Lounging with LannaLee (http://lannalee.com), an audio podcast, and blogs occasionally at Musings of Lanna Lee Maheux (http://lannaleemaheux.com).
-Lanna has been student in Orion Foxwood's Faery Seership Apprentice program and has presented at the HOBCON, the National Faery Seership Conference.
+Lanna has been student in Orion Foxwood's Faery Seership Apprentice program and has presented at HOBCON, the National Faery Seership Conference.
+She co-lead the White Raven Clan at Twilight Covening.
 Lanna likes shiny things.

 Miriam Klamkin (Tortoise Clan) is a Glainn Sidhr Witch, astrologer, spiritual coach, and Certified Death Midwife.
 She has led numerous Clans over the past 20+ years.
 Her experiences with her own and her parents' aging process inspired her to work toward a more meaningful old age outside the limited perceptions of the mainstream culture.